Oragoss/compendium/Compendium.Admin.WebApi/ui/README.md

-TODO: This
+# This is the ui for the compendium project

-# Getting Started
+## Getting Started
 npm install
 npm start